-Built Offsite_Monday is a weekly newsletter of ideas and innovations that will assist you on the path to prefabrication.
-It’s about change, and during these Covid times we’ve all altered the way we do things and Built Offsite has also adapted.
+Built Offsite_Monday is a weekly newsletter of ideas, innovations and industry news that will assist you on the path to prefabrication and offsite construction.

 The weekly newsletter will build on the years of good work that’s been established by its predecessor Built Offsite (print).

-It’s there to guide, inspire and alter the way we do things in the building industry, and the transition to prefabrication is underway.
+It’s there to guide, inspire and alter the way we do things in the building industry, and the transition to offsite construction is underway.

 We’re the only dedicated voice in Australia that speaks to all things prefab, and our primary partner is peak industry association prefabAUS (www.prefabaus.org.au).